 The concert went off without a hitch.
 We were cheered and it actually felt pretty good.
 I can’t remember any of the songs we sung but it was a nice night.
 After the concert, I told my parents I had to go to my classroom to get a book.
 Which was true.
 Once in the darkened classroom, just for the heck of it, I decided to turn the knob on the closet door.
 A jolt of excitement ran through my chest when the door actually opened.
 In the darkness I could see the outline of bags.
 Four large bags of baseball cards!

-The classroom was on the ground floor.
+The classroom was on the second floor.
 I took the bags to a ground floor classroom, opened the window and set them outside.
 Then I went back to my parents.
 I told them I had to go to the bathroom.
-I went back to the classroom, crawled out the window and hid the bags of cards in the nearby woods.
-I climbed back into the classroom, locked the window, locked the closet door, and then headed to the front of the school and my patient parents who were talking to other adults.
+I went back to the ground floor classroom, crawled out the window and hid the bags of cards in the nearby woods.
+I climbed back into the classroom, locked the window, and then headed to the front of the school and my patient parents who were talking to other adults.

 I forgot the book I was originally was supposed to get but neither Mom or Dad said anything about it.
 All night long I was praying it wouldn’t rain.
 I was also paranoid, waiting for Mrs. Mayhew to knock on the front door with the police demanding my arrest.
 Early the next morning, I rode my bike to Eldorado Elementary School and was able to recover two bags of cards.
 A return trip brought home the rest.
 I also had to sneak the cards into the house.
 My mom was a police officer so it wasn’t easy to get away with things.

 Finally, the cards were safe and sound in my house.
 I had all my cards back and all my classmates cards too.
 I pulled it off, a true caper!
 Monday morning, as I entered Mrs. Mayhew’s class, I was sweating profusely.
 I knew that she knew what I had done.
 Nervous doesn’t begin to describe how I felt.